rachitnigam/rachitnigam.com/content/post/pl-research.md

 +++

+*Instead of being a judgement of what PL research should be, this short post is simply a reflection of my research interests and what role PL plays into it.*

 During a recent PLDG talk, the speaker said, "I think that, as a community, PL people have a moral responsibility to step in and say, No, you're having fun wrong!"
 While I have no qualms about the comment itself (researchers should be